Master Class DRAWING DOWN THE MOON: The Crossroads of Surrealism, Magical Practice and Material Form by Emily Hunt

 Esoteric Geometric: Cosmological Cartography and the Tarot

 The morning session will focus on the concept of geometric esoteric visual systems in drawing.
-We will discuss artists who use geometry and the Kabbalah system in combination with text to explore questions about the universe, its origin, and its functioning.
+We will discuss artists who use geometry and mathematical shapes to represent spiritual concepts and metaphysical ideas.

 Participants will use grid paper to map out complex geometric shapes, blending the science of geometry with systems of knowledge.
 We will create annotated diagrammatic drawings using the humble colored pencil.

-In the afternoon, we will draw upon aspects of our morning drawings to create individual cards inspired by the earliest depictions of playing cards and tarot.
-A brief presentation on the history of artists creating tarot card sets will be given.
-In a group setting, each participant will be assigned three to four cards to design, allowing us to collaboratively create a complete set.
+In the afternoon, we will build upon elements from our week’s prints and drawings to create individual cards inspired by the earliest depictions of playing cards and tarot.
+A brief presentation on the history of artists designing tarot card sets will offer context and inspiration.
+In a group setting, each participant will choose a card from the Rider-Waite deck to illustrate in their own unique way, allowing us to collaboratively create a complete set.

 Friday, July 11, 2025